 All possible combinations for weather window models were tested with a climwin analysis in order to select the best model for each of the three chamois life stages (Juvenile, Lactation and Gestation).
 Fig. 4 shows the difference in model support (ΔAICc values) for the different time windows of an effect of mean ambient temperature on chamois’ weight, compared to a null model with no weather effect included.
 The results from the climwin analysis for the Juvenile life stage showed that the best supported model (ΔAICc = -279.71) assumes absolute time window with quadratic effect of mean temperature, going back from day 108 to day 66 from the reference day (24th September) (Fig. 4A; Table 1).
 This climate window has a length of 42 days and is the equivalent to the period from June 8th until July 20th the year when the alpine chamois were 1.5-year-old juveniles (Table 1).

-The results from the climwin analysis for the lactation life stage showed that the best supported model (ΔAICc = -305.69) assumes absolute time window with quadratic effect of mean temperature, going back from day 480 to day 452 from the reference day (Fig. 4B; Table 1).
+The results from the climwin analysis for the lactation life stage showed that the best-supported model (ΔAICc = -305.69) assumes an absolute time window with a quadratic effect of mean temperature, going back from day 480 to day 452 from the reference day (Fig. 4B; Table 1).
 This climate window has a length of 28 days and is the equivalent to the period from June 1st until June 29th (Table 1) the year when the Alpine chamois were kids, still being taken care of by their mothers.

 However, the results from the gestation life stage (Fig. 4C) did not detect a significant climate signal.
 Based on Fig. 4C and the “best” climatic window from the climwin analysis, which indicated a climatic window of 0 days and ΔAICc values of -279.29 (Table 1), it was indicated that the ambient temperature during that life stage does not seem to be biologically meaningful for the change of size of Alpine chamois.
 Therefore, the gestation life stage was no further examined in this study.